 STEP 1: Craft a beautiful and personalized NPS survey and white-label the ‘from name’.

 STEP 2: Send the NPS survey at the right time.
 Some brands when begin taking their customer feedback, send NPS surveys at the wrong time like after a support interaction, which is plain wrong.
 NPS was built to measure customer perception of the brand, not the interaction.
-To send the survey when the customer has received enough value from your brand to recommend it to someone.
+Send the survey when the customer has received enough value from your brand to recommend it to someone.

 STEP 3: Send the NPS survey to the right channel.
 Recognize the channels that your customers prefer.
 Is it your app, SMS, email, or even WhatsApp?
 Because you’d be sending the surveys over email while your customers are on WhatsApp.
 This won’t give you enough response rate to get the actual NPS number.